General terms and conditions concerning provision of services of provativ GmbH

 § 14 Data privacy / Data Protection

 (1) The Contractor and Client undertake to safeguard data secrecy in accordance with the General Data Protection Regulation (GDPR) and the Federal Data Protection Act (BDSG).
-You are aware that it is forbidden to process, disclose, access or otherwise use protected personal data for any purpose other than the lawful performance of the task without authorisation.
+You are aware that it is forbidden to process, disclose, access or otherwise use protected personal data for any purpose other than the lawful performance of the task without authorization.

-(3) The Contractor and Client will also undertake to oblige all their employees, in writing, to keep data confidential."
+(3) The Contractor and Client will also undertake to oblige all their employees, in writing, to keep data confidential.

 § 15 References